Griiffiin/CISC372-Project/README.md

   gcc <optimization flag> -fopenmp <heat_Para.c or heat_serial.c> -o <serial, twothread, fourthread, or eightthread>

 **NVHPC:**
-To compile the code using NVHPC, first install the NVHPC Module on Bridges2 using the command:
+**To compile the code using NVHPC, first install the NVHPC Module on Bridges2 using the command**:

   module load nvhpc/21.7

-Then enter following command:
+**Then enter following command:**

   nvc <optimization flag> -mp=multicore <heat_Para.c or heat_serial.c> -o <serial, twothread, fourthread, or eightthread>

-To run the code using the batch script provided, change the email address on line 5 and run the following commands:
+**To run the code using the batch script provided, change the email address on line 5 and run the following commands:**

 **RUN THIS COMMAND FIRST**: